waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Alternative Hypothesis:** They might be traversable under certain conditions or from a specific direction.
   - **Test to Falsify:** When an opportunity arises where a `WINDOW` tile is adjacent to a reachable `FLOOR` tile, attempt to move onto it.

-# Olivine Lighthouse 1F Ladder Puzzle
+# Olivine Lighthouse 1F Ladder Puzzle (STUCK)
 - **Goal:** Activate the warp at (16, 13) / (17, 13).
+- **Status:** All simple hypotheses have failed.
+There are no other reachable unseen tiles on this floor.
 - **Failed Hypotheses Log:**
   1. Standing on (16, 13) or (17, 13) automatically triggers the warp.
-(Result: FAILED)
+(FAILED)
   2. Pressing 'Up' while on either warp tile triggers it.
-(Result: FAILED)
+(FAILED)
   3. Pressing 'A' while on either warp tile triggers it.
-(Result: FAILED)
+(FAILED)
-- **Next Hypothesis:** Stand on the adjacent tile at (17, 12), face the ladder (Down), and press 'A'.
+  4. Interacting from the adjacent tile at (17, 12) while facing down.
+(FAILED)
+  5. Interacting from the adjacent tile at (16, 12) while facing down.
+(FAILED)
+  6. Approaching the ladder from below (suggested by agent).
+(IMPOSSIBLE - blocked by WALL)
+- **Next Hypothesis:** An external event is required.
+The POKEFAN_F at (16, 9) is the only other interactable element on this floor and may provide a hint or trigger.